 The Manta is a great alternative to the Lifetime 10 if you are looking for a slightly more mainstream option that doesn’t limit itself to fishing.
 It comes equipped with two paddles and is perfect for both single and twin functionality.
 It’s also a very popular option with casual boaters that get outdoors a couple times a month.

-Hobie Mirage Oasis: Hobie is the arguably the top kayak manufacturer on the market today.
+Hobie is the arguably the top kayak manufacturer on the market today.
 I say arguably because the Hobie brand also comes with a very stiff price tag.
-They are fantastic at everything they produce, but you can also expect to pay for it with most models eclipsing the $2,000.00 mark.
+They are fantastic at everything they produce, but you can also expect to pay for it.
 The Mirage Oasis is no different.

-This is Hobie’s newest model and while it comes with a price tag, it’s also one that seems to resonate very well with most consumers.
+This is Hobie’s newest model and it’s also one that seems to resonate very well with most consumers.
 The pedal system with the outfitter allows you to move the vessel like a bicycle, pedaling along the water, similar to a paddle boat.
 It’s hard to beat out the Oasis from a popularity standpoint, but the Outfitter holds its own.

 This is all obviously a lot of information to digest.
-We are confident with our Top 10 choices, that we’ve answered the question: “What’s the best tandem kayak for fishing?”
-Now that we’ve given you a good overview of our top 10 choices with a breakout of reviews, it’s time for you to get out there and make the choice of which of these models fits what you are looking to do most.
+We are confident that we’ve answered the question: “What’s the best tandem kayak for fishing?”
+Now that we’ve given you a good overview of our top 10 choices, it’s time for you to get out there and choose one for you.

-Truly, there is no one size fits all application, and finding the model that fits your activity level and budget doesn’t have to be too hard.
+Remember, there is no one size fits all solution, and finding the model that fits your activity level and budget doesn’t have to be too hard.
 Just make sure that you do your due diligence and ensure the kayak you ultimately end up with has the equipment that you need to support any heavy duty kayak fishing.